kichkiro/bidoo_free_bets/README.md

 ## Using Crontab

-To fully automate this process, on Linux you can use Cronetab, a tool you can use to schedule script execution at certain times.
+To fully automate this process, on Linux you can use Crontab, this tool is used to schedule the execution of scripts at certain times.

 <br>